 In February 1985, after a long and agonising struggle, Imran Khan lost his mother to cancer.
 Little did he know that the most painful event of his life would pave the way for a hospital in her name that continues to provide hope for millions today.
-Today, the cricket legend and Prime Minister of Pakistan is also the founding chairman of the Imran Khan Cancer Appeal and the Shaukat Khanum Memorial Cancer Hospital.
+Today, the cricket legend and Prime Minister of Pakistan is also the founding chairman of Imran Khan Cancer Appeal and Shaukat Khanum Memorial Cancer Hospital.
 This is the story of how his loss changed the lives of thousands.

 Hailing from a family of proficient cricketers, and one Sufi Warrior Poet for an ancestor, Shaukat Khanum was a woman who was proud of her heritage.
 Hers was a pride she instilled in her five children, along with dignity and an iron resolve.
 In February 1985, Shaukat Khanum’s family lost her to cancer.
 She was 63 years old.
 Imran Khan was her only son.

-For Imran, the devastation of his mother’s death was secondary to watching her suffer through her struggle with cancer.
+For Imran Khan, the devastation of his mother’s death was secondary to watching her suffer through her struggle with cancer.
 The ordeal revealed a jarring reality: Pakistan had a dearth of medical resources when it came to treating cancer and this was costing lives.
-During the time spent with his mother in cancer wards, Imran also witnessed the distress of other patients.
-He was especially troubled by those with few means.
+During the time spent with his mother in cancer wards, Imran Khan also witnessed the distress of other patients.
+He was especially troubled by those with limited means.
 How, he questioned, do the poor cope with a disease that is so debilitating to patients and their families?
-After his mother passed, Imran Khan decided that irrespective of their background, everyone deserved an equal chance at life.
+After his mother passed away, Imran Khan decided that irrespective of their background, everyone deserved an equal chance at life.

 Cricket and the fight against Cancer

-In 1994, following five years of fundraising, the Shaukat Khanum Memorial Cancer Hospital was established in Lahore and Pakistan’s biggest cancer charity was born.
+In 1994, following five years of fundraising, Shaukat Khanum Memorial Cancer Hospital was established in Lahore and Pakistan’s biggest cancer charity was born.
 As a comprehensive care facility dedicated to the diagnosis and treatment of cancer, it was a first in Pakistan.
 Read More about Shaukat Khanum Hospital.